Melbourne Airport: Terminal 1

 Terminal 1 hosts domestic and regional services for Qantas Group airlines, Qantas and QantasLink (which is located to the northern end of the building).
-Departures are located on the first floor, while arrivals are located on the ground floor.
+Check-in, security, a food court and the entrance to the Qantas Lounge Precinct are located on the first floor, while baggage claim is located on the ground floor.
 The terminal has 16 parking bays served by aerobridges; 12 are served by single aerobridges whilst four are served by double aerobridges.
 There are another five non-aerobridge gates, which are used by QantasLink.

 Opened with Melbourne Airport in 1970 for Trans Australia Airlines, the terminal passed to Qantas in 1992 when it acquired the airline.
 Work on improving the original terminal commenced in October 1997 and was completed in late 1999 at a cost of $50 million, featuring a second pier, stands for 9 additional aircraft, an extended access roadway and the expansion of the terminal.

 Today, a wide range of shops and food outlets are situated at the end of the terminal near the entrance into Terminal 2.
-Qantas has a Qantas Club, Business Class and a chairman's lounge in the terminal.
+Qantas has a Qantas Club, Domestic Business Lounge and a Chairman's Lounge in the terminal.

 Terminal 2

 Terminal 2 handles all international, and limited domestic flights out of Melbourne Airport, and opened in 1970.
 The terminal has 20 gates with aerobridges.
-Cathay Pacific, Qantas (which includes two lounges in Terminal 2, a First lounge and a Business lounge/Qantas Club), Singapore Airlines, Air New Zealand and Emirates all operate airline lounges in the terminal.
+Cathay Pacific, Qantas (which includes two lounges in Terminal 2, a First lounge, and a Business lounge/Qantas Club), Singapore Airlines, Air New Zealand and Emirates all operate airline lounges in the terminal.

 The international terminal contains works by noted Australian Indigenous artists including Daisy Jugadai Napaltjarri and Gloria Petyarre.

-A $330 million expansion programme for Terminal 2 was announced in 2007 and was completed in 2012.
-The objectives of this project include new lounges and retail facilities, a new satellite terminal, increased luggage capacity and a redesign of customs and security areas.
-A new satellite terminal features floor-to-ceiling windows offers views of the North-South runway.
-The new concourse includes three double-decker aerobridges which are gates 16, 18 and 20, each accommodating an A380 aircraft or two smaller aircraft and one single aerobridge.
+A $330 million expansion programme for Terminal 2 was announced in 2007 and completed in 2012.
+The objectives of this project included new lounges and retail facilities, a new satellite terminal, increased luggage capacity and a redesign of customs and security areas.
+A new satellite terminal was also constructed as part of the project, featuring floor-to-ceiling windows which offer views of the North-South runway.
+The new concourse also includes three double-decker aerobridges, each of which can accommodate an A380 or two smaller aircraft and one single aerobridge.
 The baggage handling capacity was also increased, and two new baggage carousels were built to cater to increased A380 traffic.

 Although described as a satellite terminal, the terminal building is connected by an above-ground corridor to Terminal 2.
 Departures take place on the lower deck (similar to the A380 boarding lounges currently in use at Gates 9 and 11), with arrivals streamed on to the first floor to connect with the current first floor arrivals deck.